zeta-chain/node/docs/cli/zetacored/zetacored_query_fungible_params.md

-      --grpc-addr string   the gRPC endpoint to use for this chain --grpc-insecure      allow gRPC over insecure channels, if not TLS the server must use TLS --height int         Use a specific height to query state at (this can error if the node is pruning state) -h, --help               help for show-block-header
+      --grpc-addr string   the gRPC endpoint to use for this chain --grpc-insecure      allow gRPC over insecure channels, if not TLS the server must use TLS --height int         Use a specific height to query state at (this can error if the node is pruning state) -h, --help               help for params
       --node string        [host]:[port] to Tendermint RPC interface for this chain -o, --output string      Output format (text|json)
 ```